python/cpython/Doc/using/windows.rst

   etc), the "Python Home" will not be deduced, so the core path from the registry is used.
 Other "application paths" in the registry are always read.

-* If Python can't find its home and there is no registry (eg, frozen .exe, some very strange installation setup) you get a path with some default, but relative, paths.
+* If Python can't find its home and there are no registry value (frozen .exe, some very strange installation setup) you get a path with some default, but relative, paths.

 For those who want to bundle Python into their application or distribution, the following advice will prevent conflicts with other installations:

+* Include a ``pyvenv.cfg`` file alongside your executable containing ``applocal = true``.
+This will ensure that your own directory will be used to resolve paths even if you have included the standard library in a ZIP file.

 * If you are loading :file:`python3.dll` or :file:`python35.dll` in your own executable, explicitly call :c:func:`Py_SetPath` or (at least)